pysat/pysat/docs/tutorial/tutorial_basics.rst

    dmsp.data = vefi[(dmsp['mlat'] < 5) & (dmsp['mlat'] > -5)]

-See the :any:`Instrument` section for more information.
+See the :ref:`api-instrument` section for more information.

 Simple Analysis Example
 ^^^^^^^^^^^^^^^^^^^^^^^

-Here we present an example, following from the simple workflow above, where we plot DMSP ion temperature data over a season. pysat provides a function, ``pysat.utils.time.create_date_range``, that returns an array of dates over a season.
+Here we present an example, following from the simple workflow above, where we plot DMSP ion temperature data over a season. pysat provides a function, :py:func:`pysat.utils.time.create_date_range`, that returns an array of dates over a season.
 This time period does not need to be continuous (e.g., load both the vernal and autumnal equinoxes).

 .. code:: python